je-suis-tm/quant-trading/README.md

 The building of this strategy seems very simple, but the construction of the indicator is extremely painful due to the involvement of recursive calculation.
 Illustration on how to compute Parabolic SAR can be found in <a href=https://en.wikipedia.org/wiki/Parabolic_SAR>Wikipedia</a> but it is not very well explained.
 To get a clear idea of the calculation, my personal recommendation is to take a look at the <a href=https://www.box.com/s/gbtrjuoktgyag56j6lv0>spreadsheet</a> made by joeu2004.

 It is worth mentioning that SAR and RSI (which will be featured in a later chapter) shares the same founder, Welles Wilder.
 The guy is a real legend who used to work as mechanical engineer and real estate developer and later became a technical analyst.
 His book on technical trading system is a must-read for anyone that wants to elevate quant trading system to the next level.

+Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/Parabolic%20SAR%20backtest.py>here</a> to be redirected to the script.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/parabolic%20sar%20positions.png)